 Because these songs tackle big issues like bullying, word choice and self reflection, they could be used at any grade level in combination with age appropriate literature.
 Just as high school teachers use picture books to introduce major themes, the same could be done with a song like Know Your Higher Self.
 Questions like, “Where does Hamlet use his higher self?’ can help students dig beneath the surface and find larger themes.

 I am not musical.
 Do you expect me to sing with my students?

 No singing necessary.
 All the songs are on the cd along with sing along videos.
-(See song of the month).
+Go to singalong page.